 In 2021, we hosted the 6th Young Researchers Summit at the University of Geneva.

-The 7th Business and Human Rights Young Researchers Summit will take place in St. Gallen, Switzerland, on September 8-9, 2022.
-The Call for Abstracts is available.
+The 8th Business and Human Rights Young Researchers Summit will take place in New York City on August 10-12, 2023.
+The call for abstracts (PDF) is available.

 The case study series of the GCBHR invites companies to share business model innovations that allow profits and human rights principles to coexist.
 The common question we are looking to answer through these case studies is: How can companies manage and grow their operations while integrating human rights standards into core business practices and daily business decisions?